jlinto10/ajax-forms/README.md

         title="Email Error"
         data-content="Email not valid"></i>

+That's all for the front end.
+Toggling visibility for all these elements, and generating the ajax request is all handled by the plugin.

-#### The Validation Endpoint
+#### The Validation Endpoint (Server side)

 ##### The Request

 The **name** attribute is used to name the URL encoded parameters.
-Therefore the example input above would generate the following GET request :
+Therefore the username example above would generate the following GET request :

 `http://localhost:2300/api/validate/username?username={valueEntered}`